kensukeseno/NetWorthy/README.md

-NetWorthy
+# NetWorthy
 NetWorthy is a full-stack web application designed to help individuals track their net worth and manage their financial assets with clarity and control.

-NetWorthy enables users to:
+NetWorthy enables users to: </br>
-Authenticate securely using Google login.
+- Authenticate securely using Google login.</br>
-Track net worth by managing various asset and liability categories.
+- Track net worth by managing various asset and liability categories.</br>
-Monitor investments like stocks in real-time.
+- Monitor investments like stocks in real-time.</br>
-Manage liabilities, such as loans, mortgages, and lines of credit.
+- Manage liabilities, such as loans, mortgages, and lines of credit.</br>
-Convert foreign assets into a preferred currency.
+- Convert foreign assets into a preferred currency.</br>
-Visualize trends in assets and net worth over time.
+- Visualize trends in assets and net worth over time.</br>
-Maintain control over personal data via profile and security settings.
+- Maintain control over personal data via profile and security settings.</br>

-Tech Stack
+## Tech Stack
-Frontend
+### Frontend
-Framework: Next.js (using App Router)
+- Framework: Next.js (using App Router)</br>
-Language: TypeScript
+- Language: TypeScript</br>
-UI: React
+- UI: React</br>
-Styling: Tailwind CSS
+- Styling: Tailwind CSS</br>
-Backend
+### Backend
-GraphQL Server: GraphQL Yoga
+- GraphQL Server: GraphQL Yoga</br>
-Database ORM: Prisma
+- Database ORM: Prisma</br>
-Database: PostgreSQL
+- Database: PostgreSQL</br>
-Auth: NextAuth.js
+- Auth: NextAuth.js</br>

-Get Started
+## Get Started

 1. Create a .env file in the root of the project
    – Ask the project owner for the .env template or values